 The actor in a still from Shahadat

 We miss you, Om Puri!

-On veteran Bollywood actor and National Film Award winner Om Puri's death anniversary, we pay tribute to the legend with rare pictures of his journey in filmdom
+On veteran Bollywood actor and National Film Award winner Om Puri's birth anniversary on October 18, we pay tribute to the legend with rare pictures of his journey in filmdom

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe